mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-<h2>Pass by pointer</h2>
+## Pass by pointer

 It is a good practice to pass objects especially the huge ones by a pointer.
-Instead of copying the whole data, only the pointer is passed:<br/>
+Instead of copying the whole data, only the pointer is passed: